marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_create_activity_functions_services.md

 Let's return to the `NeoEventProcessingOrchestration` class and call the `EstimateKineticEnergyActivity` function.

-The basic syntax for calling an activity is:
+The basic syntax for calling an activity with a return type is:

 ```csharp
 var kineticEnergy = await context.CallActivityAsync<KineticEnergyResult>(